ClickHouse/ClickHouse/docs/en/query_language/functions/rounding_functions.md

 **Parameters**

 - `expression` — A number to be rounded.
 Can be any [expression](../syntax.md#syntax-expressions) returning the numeric [data type](../../data_types/index.md#data_types).
-- `decimal-places` — An integer value.
+- `decimal-places` — Decimal places.
+An integer number.
-    - `decimal-places > 0` — The function rounds the value to the given position right of the decimal point.
-E.g. roundBankers(3.55, 1).
+    - `decimal-places > 0` — The function rounds the number to the given position right of the decimal point.
+E.g. `roundBankers(3.55, 1) = 3.6`.
-    - `decimal-places < 0` — The function rounds the value to the given position left of the decimal point.
-E.g. roundBankers(33.55, -1) = 30.
+    - `decimal-places < 0` — The function rounds the number to the given position left of the decimal point.
+E.g. `roundBankers(24.55, -1) = 20`.
-    - `decimal-places = 0` — The function rounds the value to integer.
+    - `decimal-places = 0` — The function rounds the number to integer.
 In this case the argument can be omitted.
-E.g. roundBankers(2.5, 0) = 2.
+E.g. `roundBankers(2.5) = 2`.

 **Returned value**